 What are e-table of contents alerts?

 E-tocs are email table of contents sent to you via email each time an issue of a journal is published online.
 In a glimpse, you can be up-to-date with the latest research and articles from your favourite journals - without having to move from your desk.
 Great for research, e-tocs are convenient and free.

-Text and Studies Series - Note from Stephen Taylor
+Text and Studies Series

 It is nearly ten years since the Parliamentary History Yearbook Trust first published J. C. Sainty’s highly useful, Peerage Creations, 1649–1800: A Chronological List of Creations in the Peerages of England and Great Britain.
-This year, to mark the launch of the Trust’s new series, Parliamentary History: Texts & Studies, we have returned to Sainty.
-This comprehensive volume bundles a revised and updated edition of Sainty’s 1998 publication with his new research on Irish peerage creations.
+Last year, to mark the launch of the Trust’s new series, Parliamentary History: Texts & Studies, we returned to Sainty.
+This comprehensive volume bundled a revised and updated edition of Sainty’s 1998 publication with his new research on Irish peerage creations.
 By extending our knowledge of peerage creations between 1649 and 1800, we believe that this volume will become the essential reference text for anyone working on the peerage.

 The Parliamentary History: Texts & Studies series draws upon the interests and research of recent and established scholars to explore the parliamentary histories of England, Scotland and Ireland, broadly defined, and the changing nature of British political culture.
 The Parliamentary History Record Series will be replaced by the new series, which will publish significant monographs on political/parliamentary subjects, as well as carefully edited and fully noted volumes of primary-source documents.